 We understand that participating in this survey takes time and may be inconvenient.
 To compensate you for the inconvenience, we are offering you a CVS gift card/certificate for the amount of $25.
 Should you agree to take the survey, you will receive this compensation immediately upon agreement and may keep the gift card/certificate, even if you cannot complete the survey.

 All of the information you give us and that we collect will be kept private and protected to the full extent of the law.
-This .
+This Massachusetts Department of Public Health has a Federal Certificate of Confidentiality.
 This means we cannot be forced to give out any information such as medical information, survey information, or other information that can identify you.
 The information collected from you today as part of this interview will be destroyed within 12 months after you are interviewed.
 After your information is destroyed, there will be no way to link you personally to your interview.
 All information shared with the CDC will be shared without any information that will allow them to know who you are.

 You can agree to be interviewed or not, or agree to allow us to collect information about your care or not.
 If you decide not to agree to either or both, you will not lose any services or medical care at the clinic.
 If you do agree, you may refuse to answer any question or simply not talk about a matter that you do not wish to discuss.
 In that case too, you will not lose any services or medical care at the clinic.
 We will not let you be a part of the study if you are not able to give consent to be in the study.
 You may take away your consent at any time.